Harshal17S/BlackRock_HackKnight2024/README.md

 Install Python dependencies
 pip install -r requirements.txt

-## Usage
-Provide instructions on how to run the project:

-### Start the frontend
-npm start

-### Run the backend server
-python app.py

-## How It Works
-Explain briefly how the project works, including any architectural details or flowcharts that might help in understanding the project's structure and flow.

 ## Contributing
 We welcome contributions!
 Please follow the steps below if you're interested in contributing: